 In Year 11 and 12 the following topics are covered:

-Pupils also carry out fieldwork to collect primary data from the River Roe and complete an investigation for their controlled assessment accounting for 25% of their grade.
+Pupils also carry out fieldwork to collect primary data from the River Roe and complete an investigation for this 1-hour paper, accounting for 20% of their grade.

 KEY STAGE 3